-Spreading Climate Change Literacy on Wheels: Science Express - Climate Action Special
+Spreading Climate Change Literacy on Wheels: Science Express Climate Action Special

-Science Express Climate Action Special is a one-of-its kind of mobile science exhibition led by the Government of India's Department of Science & Technology (DST) and managed by the Vikram A. Sarabhai Community Science Centre (VASCSC).
-Since 2007, this 16-coach air-conditioned train has traveled across India to explore a variety of environmentally-themed topics.
-It has travelled 1.5 million kilometers and been featured at 483 locations across India, reaching over 16.2 million visitors.
-Science Express has become the largest, the longest running, and the most visited mobile science exhibition in India, according to the Limca Book of Records.
+SECAS is the third major configuration of the Science Express, a 16-coach train that has been traveling across India since 2007, exploring a variety of environmentally-themed topics.
+It has covered 1.5 million kilometers and has been featured at 483 locations, reaching over 18.2 million visitors.
+The Science Express has become the largest, longest running, and most visited mobile science exhibition in India, according to the Limca Book of Records.

-In 2015, Science Express was redesigned as 'Science Express Climate Action Special (SECAS)', which coincided with the United Nations Climate Change Conference in Paris, France.
+Coinciding with the United Nations Climate Change Conference in Paris, France, in 2015, the traveling exhibition was again redesigned as the Science Express Climate Action Special (SECAS).
 India initiated SECAS to increase understanding of climate change science, the observed and anticipated impacts, and different possible responses.
-The exhibition aboard SECAS aimed to create awareness among various sectors of society, especially students, as to how climate change can be combated through mitigation and adaptation.
-With over 2.3 million visitors, including more than 589,000 students and 30,000 teachers, SECAS became the largest climate change awareness program in the country.
+The new exhibition aimed to create awareness among various sectors of society about how to combat climate change through mitigation and adaptation.
+The displays were designed by the Centre for Environmental Education (CEE).
+According to Kartikeya Sarabhai, founder and director of CEE, two factors were integral to maximizing the SECAS’s effectiveness: the exhibits had to be interactive and they had to provoke ideas that students could follow up on after the train departed.
+With almost 4.5 million visitors, mostly students and teachers, SECAS has become the largest climate change awareness program in the country.

 Climate change is a global, complex, and interconnected challenge.
 India is faced with the challenge of sustaining its rapid growth while also improving living standards and reducing vulnerability to the impacts of climate change.
 However, as a developing country, India also has a unique opportunity to avoid the errors of following a conventional, carbon-intensive path towards development.